How Spain seeks to prop up its young and desperate generation | DW | 20.10.2021

 Julieta Martinez enjoys her stint studying in Germany and the multiple opportunities for students there

-Meanwhile, 21-year-old Julieta Martinez, who is currently on a student exchange program in the northern German town of Münster, is surprised about the large number of job offerings for students in Germany.
+Meanwhile, 21-year-old Julieta Martinez, who is currently on a student exchange program in the northwestern German town of Münster, is surprised about the large number of job offerings for students in Germany.

 "Here it's so uncomplicated to get a flexible student job, and on top of it there are cheap rentals and a state-run benefit program available for students," she said.
 Nothing similar could be found in Spain, she told DW, quite the contrary: "Employers in Spain always want job experience, but how can we obtain that if we are not even able to get hold of a student job?"